jorgeolive/mazegame/README.md

 It plays with several math-ish concepts, such as:

 - Randomized BFS graph generation algorythm, implemented at the backend.
-- Optimized shortest path finding algorythms for the monsters.
-TODO
+- BFS pathfinding finding algorythms for the monsters.

 There're some optimizations to be analyzed:
 *on the algorithm side, such as pre-compile the maze adjancecy list paths.
-*on the Maze react component so it's not re-rendered every time a movement comes.
+*Check if it's worth it to modify shortest path detection from BFS to A star algorithm *on the Maze react component, modify it so it's not re-rendered every time a movement comes.
 Only cells should be.

 On the tech side, obviously it's heavily based on socket.io library, which feels blazing fast.